 A. Required buffer widths for geologic hazard areas shall reflect the sensitivity of the hazard area and the risks associated with development and, in those circumstances permitted by these regulations, the type and intensity of human activity and site design proposed to be conducted on or near the area.
-In determining the appropriate buffer width, the Town shall consider the recommendations contained in a geotechnical report required by these regulations and prepared by a licensed geotechnical engineer or engineering geologist retained by the applicant.
-As identified in Figure 3, the Town has created a map of steep slopes
+In determining the appropriate buffer width, the Town shall consider the recommendations contained in a geotechnical report required by these regulations and prepared by a licensed geotechnical engineer or engineering

-- within the Town and their associated prescriptive buffers for high hazard and very high hazard landslide areas.
+- geologist retained by the applicant.
+As identified in Figure 3, the Town has created a map of steep slopes within the Town and their associated prescriptive buffers for high hazard and very high hazard landslide areas.
 Based on the location of the proposed development, the Director may require a topographic survey to determine the location of the geologic hazard area and its associated buffer. - B. For high hazard and very high hazard landslide areas, the standard buffer shall be fifty feet from all edges of the landslide hazard area or the horizontal distance equal to the height of the landslide hazard area, whichever is greater.
-Larger buffers may be required as needed to eliminate or minimize the risk to people and property based on a geotechnical report prepared by a qualified professional. - C. Landslide hazard area buffers may be reduced to a minimum of fifteen feet when technical studies by a licensed geotechnical engineer or engineering geologist demonstrate that the reduction will not increase the risk of the hazard to people or property on or off site. - D. Alterations, other than tree removal, within geologic hazard area buffers for the purposes of stabilization are permitted, when such hazard area poses a risk to private property or existing development, as confirmed by the Town's qualified professional geotechnical engineer or engineering geologist. - E. Tree removal within geologic hazard area buffers shall comply with Chapter 16.12. - F. When a development permit is required, and the Town finds permanent preservation necessary to achieve the objectives of this chapter, the Town may require landslide hazard areas and their associated buffers to be placed either in a separate tract on which development is prohibited, protected by execution of an easement, dedicated to a conservation organization or land trust, or similarly preserved through a permanent protective mechanism acceptable to the Town.
-The location and limitations associated with the critical landslide hazard and its buffer shall be shown on the face of the deed or plat applicable to the property and shall be recorded with Snohomish County. - G. For proposed subdivision plats, the total area contained within the designated hazard area and buffer shall not be included in calculating the lot yield of the subject parcel; provided, that the created buildable lots meet the minimum lot area requirements of the applicable zoning district and Title 13, Subdivisions.
+Larger buffers may be required as needed to eliminate or minimize the risk to people and property based on a geotechnical report prepared by a qualified professional. - C. Landslide hazard area buffers may be reduced to a minimum of fifteen feet when technical studies by a licensed geotechnical engineer or engineering geologist demonstrate that the reduction will not increase the risk of the hazard to people or property on or off site. - D. Alterations, other than tree removal, within geologic hazard area buffers for the purposes of stabilization are permitted, when such hazard area poses a risk to private property or existing development, as confirmed by the Town's qualified professional geotechnical engineer or engineering geologist. - E. Installation of temporary or permanent dewatering wells is permitted in geologic hazard areas buffers to reduce groundwater seepage in geologic hazard areas and their associated buffers. - F. Tree removal and topping within geologic hazard area buffers shall comply with Chapter 16.12. - G. When a development permit is required, and the Town finds permanent preservation necessary to achieve the objectives of this chapter, the Town may require landslide hazard areas and their associated buffers to be placed either in a separate tract on which development is prohibited, protected by execution of an easement, dedicated to a conservation organization or land trust, or similarly preserved through a permanent protective mechanism acceptable to the Town.
+The location and limitations associated with the critical landslide hazard and its buffer shall be shown on the face of the deed or plat applicable to the property and shall be recorded with Snohomish County. - H. For proposed subdivision plats, the total area contained within the designated hazard area and buffer shall not be included in calculating the lot yield of the subject parcel; provided, that the created buildable lots meet the minimum lot area requirements of the applicable zoning district and Title 13, Subdivisions.
 (Ord.
 13-549 § 1 (Exh.
 C.3), 2013; Ord.
 12-535 § 1 (part), 2012; Ord.
 09-503 § 1 (Exh.
 A(part)), 2009: Ord.
 00-387 § 1(part), 2000.
 Formerly 16.10.120)